pixelchrome/luci-color-scheme/README.md

 # LUCI Color Scheme

 [NetApp](https://www.netapp.com) created [LUCI](http://luci.netapp.com) as a "Library for User-Centered Interfaces".
-This is my adoption of LUCI's color theme for the macOS Terminal.app, VIM and more.
+This is my adoption of LUCI's color theme for the macOS Terminal.app, VIM (coming soon) and more.

 ## ANSI to LUCI color mapping